igor-marinescu/RPico_CDC_UART/README.md

 ### Transfer Bottleneck

-USB (full speed 12 Mbps) is faster than UART.
-The bottleneck in USB-UART transmission is always UART.
-UART cannot send data as fast as USB receives.
+USB (full speed 12 Mbit/s) is faster than UART, so the UART is the limiting factor.

 __USB->UART__

 !["USB-to-UART"](docs/USB-to-UART.png "USB to UART datatransfer")

-If we continuously send data USB->UART, we will reach a point where the UART transmit buffer is full and there is no more space to store any more data received via USB (to be sent via UART).
+When continuously sending data from USB to UART, the UART TX buffer can fill up.

 Solutions:
-1. Make the UART transmit buffer as big as possible.
+- Increase UART TX buffer size.
-2. Implement flow control: continuously monitor how full the UART transmit buffer is and control corresponding flow control signals on the USB side.
+- Implement flow control.

 __UART->USB__

 !["UART-to-USB"](docs/UART-to-USB.png "UART to USB datatransfer")

-Theoretically, there shouldn't be any problems with UART->USB data transfer.
-However, if the main program cycle is long (takes a lot of time) and the UART receive buffer is small, the software may not be able to transfer the received UART data to USB in a timely manner.
-The UART receive buffer becomes full, and the newly received data is lost.
+If the main loop is too slow or buffers are too small, data may be lost.

-Solution:
+Solutions:
-1. Make UART receive buffer bigger.
+- Increase UART RX buffer size.
-2. Monitor program main cycle.
+- Optimize main loop timing.
-3. Implement flow control: continuously monitor how full the UART receive buffer is and control the corresponding flow control signals on the UART side.
+- Implement flow control.

 ### UART/USB devices in Linux

-`/dev/ttyUSB0` - USB-UART converter, a separate IC (usually FTDI).
+`/dev/ttyUSB0` – USB–UART converter (e.g., FTDI).
-`/dev/ttyACM0` - RPico with TinyUSB library that implements CDC ACM (USB Communications Device Class).
+`/dev/ttyACM0` – RPico with TinyUSB implementing CDC ACM.

-### Implement TX_ACTIVE Signal
+### TX_ACTIVE Signal Implementation

-Set a GPIO as Output and set it (to active High or Low) while transmitting data.
+Use a GPIO output to indicate when data is being transmitted (active high or low).
-This allows using UART together with RS-485 transceivers (for example with THVD1429).
+This allows UART operation with RS-485 transceivers (e.g., THVD1429).

 Set the TX_ACTIVE before writing the first data to the shift register and reset it after UART has finished sending the last data (together with the stop-bit).

 How to detect when UART has finished sending the stop-bit of the last data:

-- In case of the UART: check UARTFR (Flag Register) bit BUSY (3).
+- For Peripheral-UART: monitor `UARTFR` register, bit BUSY (3).
-- In case of PIO-UART: check SMx_EXECCTRL (Execution/behavioural settings for state machine x) bit EXEC_STALLED (31).
+- For PIO-UART: monitor SMx_EXECCTRL (Execution/behavioural settings for state machine x) bit EXEC_STALLED (31).
 EXEC_STALLED (RO) - If 1, an instruction written to SMx_INSTR is stalled, and latched by the state machine.
 Will clear to 0 once this instruction completes.

 ## TODO

-- Try to fix Known-Issue #2 without sending the dummy byte at init.
+- Investigate using FIFO or DMA.
-- When UART settings changed, reinit all intern variables including ring buffers and pointers.
+- Try to fix Known Issue #2 without sending a dummy byte.
-- Implement flow control: Continuously monitor the fullness of the receive/send buffer.
+- Reinitialize internal variables and buffers when UART settings change.
-- Check if we can use FIFO or DMA.
+- Implement flow control to monitor buffer usage.
-- Get rid of pico UART libraries and implement as much as possible in driver.
+- Minimize dependencies on the Pico UART libraries by using a custom driver.